A Hartmann’s procedure can help with colon problems.

-What is reversal of Hartmann's disease?
+What is Hartmann's procedure?

-What does the operation involve?
+What does the procedure involve?

 - Chest infection

-- Unsightly scarring of the skin
+- Unsightly scarring of your skin

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.